python/devguide/triaging/triage-team.rst

 requests.
 This helps contributors receive timely feedback and enables core developers to focus on reviewed items which reduces their workload.
-The expectations of this role expand upon the "Triager" role on the `issue tracker`_.
+The expectations of this role expand upon the "Triager" role on the :ref:`issue tracker <tracker>`.
 The responsibilities listed below are primarily centered around the Python GitHub repositories.
 This extends beyond CPython, and, as needed, to other repos such as devguide and core-workflow.